antrea-io/antrea/docs/issue-management.md

 * title the issue or PR with the feature you are deprecating
 * describe the deprecation in the issue or PR body making sure to:
   * explain why the feature is being deprecated
-  * discuss time-to-live for the feat
+  * discuss time-to-live for the feature and when deprecation will take place
   * discuss any impacts to existing APIs

 #### Design